Rye: benefits, dosage, contraindications

 Properties

-Rich in zinc and folates, it contributes to improved skin healing.
-Both for the dermis and epidermis, rye glycerinated macerate acts preventively to limit the occurrence of dermatoses and psoriasis.
+Thanks to its richness in zinc and folates, it acts on the skin by helping to improve healing.
+Both in the dermis and the epidermis, the glycerinated rye macerate can be used preventively to limit the appearance of dermatoses and psoriasis.

 Usages associés

-Rye aids in liver regeneration and alleviates various disorders affecting liver function, such as excess enzymes.
+Rye contributes to liver regeneration and alleviates various disorders that impair liver function, such as elevated enzyme levels.

 Usages associés